 In relation to the first zone objective, the proposal is a mixed use development that expands upon the long standing use of the site as a licenced premise (hotel) and associated hotel rooms.
 New retail, food and drink and residential uses are proposed.
-Figure 3 below illustrates the distribution of uses.
-The proposed retail component will provide further diversity of uses and activation within the area, as well as ongoing employment opportunity.
+Figure 8 below illustrates the distribution of uses.
+The hotel expansion will generate approximately 14 new full time equivalent (FTE) positions in additional to the 10 existing FTE roles.
+The proposed retail component will provide further diversity and activation within the area, as well as additional employment opportunity.
 In this regard the proposed development is consistent with the first zone objective.

-Figure 3: Spatial distribution of commercial, hotel and residential uses (Source: JSA Studio Architects)
+Figure 8: Spatial distribution of commercial, hotel and residential uses (Source: JSA Studio Architects)

-The proposed development is consistent with the second zone objective in terms of its ability to generate active street frontage (refer to Figure 4 and 5).
-The ground floor comprises retail, café and hotel use.
+The proposed development is consistent with the second zone objective in terms of its ability to generate active street frontage (refer to Figure 9).
+The ground floor comprises retail, café and hotel uses.
 The uses have been distributed to optimise connection to the Brunker Road frontage and the commercial core of Broadmeadow.
 The materiality reflects the usage, with large open louvres, glazing and double doors at ground floor along the commercial and retail edge.
 Along the Brunker Road frontage a cantilevered awning with street planting provides a functional and inviting pedestrian environment.
-A new, shaded beer garden at the apex provides further activation of what is presently an underutilised and inviting streetscape.
-Along the Chatham Street frontage, where the built form and opportunities for activation take a lower scale respectful of the more residential nature of land uses to the south and east, a covered colonnade breaks the facade to a landscaped oasis and new softer urban presentation to the street.
+Along the Chatham Street frontage, where the built form and opportunities for activation take a lower scale respectful of the more residential nature of land uses to the south and east, a covered colonnade breaks the facade to a landscaped oasis and new softer urban greenscape to the street.
 A café provides a more intimate scale of activation and a place for nearby residents and workers to gather.
 Again, awnings are provided to enhance pedestrian comfort.
-For these reasons the development is consistent with the second zone objective to provide diverse and active street frontages to attract pedestrian traffic and to contribute to vibrant, diverse and functional streets and public spaces.
+For these reasons the development is consistent with the second zone objective.

-Figure 4: Street activation and amenity (Source: JSA Studio Architects)
+Figure 9: Street activation and amenity (Source: JSA Studio Architects)